-‘General Hospital’: What James Patrick Stewart Says About Valentin’s Biological Father
+‘General Hospital’: What James Patrick Stuart Says About Valentin’s Biological Father

 Valentin just learned he was not a Cassadine